Robert Askins: Later crimes and imprisonment

 In March 1977, 58-year-old Askins, then a computer technician at the National Science Foundation, was charged with abducting and raping a 24-year-old woman inside his home.
 Detectives interrogated Askins and learned of his previous murder charges.
-In 1978, Askins' rowhouse was searched in connection to the Freeway Phantom murders, in which several young girls were abducted, raped and murdered between 1970 and 1972 in Washington, D.C..
-Investigators found in his possession; a knife used in another crime, photographs of girls and young women, women's scarves, and an essay that was written by a girl.
-Police discovered an interesting piece of evidence in his desk drawer - court documents in which a judge had used the word "tantamount", an atypical word that Freeway Phantom victim Brenda Woodard was forced to use in a written note that was left in her pocket.
+In 1978, Askins' rowhouse was searched in connection with the Freeway Phantom murders, in which several young girls were abducted, raped, and killed between 1970 and 1972 in Washington, D.C.
+Investigators found in his possession a knife used in another crime, photographs of girls and young women, women's scarves, and an essay written by a young girl.
+Police discovered one suspicious piece of evidence in his desk drawer—court documents in which a judge had used the word "tantamount", an atypical word that Freeway Phantom victim Brenda Woodard was forced to use in a written note that was left in her pocket.
 Askins was also reported to have used the word frequently in work matters.

 A search warrant was obtained, and investigators dug through Askins' backyard, which turned up nothing.
-A month later they received another warrant to search his vehicle, where they found two gold buttons and an earring.
+A month later, they received another warrant to search his vehicle, where they found two gold buttons and an earring.
 No solid evidence was found to connect Askins to the murders, and no charges were filed.

 Askins remained in prison for the rest of his life for the two abductions and rapes he committed in the mid-1970s.
 He denied having any connection to the Freeway Phantom murders to detectives and the press when questioned, claiming that he did not have the "depravity of mind required to commit any of the crimes".
-He died at the Federal Correctional Institution, Cumberland on April 30, 2010, aged 91.
+He died at the Federal Correctional Institution, Cumberland, on April 30, 2010, aged 91.